Interview with Ashdown Duffle entrepreneur Claire Davis

 Having had experience in retail and also being creative myself I had the idea of a product for Ashdown Duffle in mind for about two years.

-I wanted to design a stylish, chic and contemporary duffle influenced by the traditional duffle bag which consisted of a cylindrical shape with a drawstring closure.
+I wanted to design a stylish, chic and contemporary duffle influenced by the traditional, large duffle bag which consisted of a cylindrical shape with a drawstring closure.
 I love textures and also vessel type shapes.

 It has taken about nine months from first drawings to opening the online shop.